 Not so quickly.
-Despite confusion as to whether or not the Third Circuit was in a superior position to the Virgin Island Supreme Court, the court was granted certiorari and released an opinion on the Kendall case.
+Despite confusion as to whether or not the Third Circuit was in a superior position to the Virgin Island Supreme Court, it granted certiorari and released an opinion on the Kendall case.
 In this instance, the Third Circuit wanted to make sure the VISC properly applied the standard of actual malice.

-As stated above, the rub of a public figure defamation by implication cases is proving actual malice.
-After all, since 2 meanings are possible, the plaintiff must convince a judge or jury that the defendant intended to impart the insidious meaning – a tricky feat in a free speech principled country.
+As stated above, the rub of public figure defamation by implication cases is proving actual malice.
+After all, since 2 meanings are possible, the plaintiff must convince a judge or jury that the defendant intended to impart the insidious meaning – a tricky feat in a free speech-principled country.

-One school of thought argues that the mere act of disregarding the defamatory meaning of an implied statement satisfies the actual malice standard.
+One school of thought argues that disregarding the defamatory meaning of an implied statement satisfies the actual malice standard.
 In Kendall, however, the court ruled, “if mere knowledge [was] sufficient to find defamatory intent, then actual malice would be found no matter how unlikely it is that a listener would interpret the statement as having a defamatory meaning” – and, therefore, an invalid argument.